 I love an easy recipe like chicken cacciatore that can feed the whole family, plus leave us with delicious leftovers.
-This chicken cacciatore is so tasty and goes well with any of your favorite starches
+This chicken cacciatore is so tasty and goes well with any of your favorite starches, whether it's rice, potatoes, or pasta.

 Cacciatore is one of those recipes that fill your home with a delicious aroma.
 There is nothing like walking into a house that smells like a home-cooked meal.
 That fragrant smell of garlic and onions is a scent burned into my memory from childhood.
 I can remember coming into the house from playing outside and knowing Mom was cooking.

 When I cook for the family, I always think about trying to get the complete meal all in the same cooking process.
-I HATE when I start cooking a protein and then I'm thinking well what vegetable should I cook, and should I also make pasta?
+I HATE when I start cooking a protein and then I'm thinking about what vegetable should I cook, and whether I should also make pasta.

 Chicken cacciatore is great because it has all of the protein and vegetables and it goes great with any grain.
 Throw on a pot of pasta or rice, roast some potatoes, or if you want to get fancy, cook some risotto.
 I love when it's easy to get this all in front of my family, especially with minimum cleanup because you only need the dutch oven.